Two days of Steelhead fishing in Alaska

 Appetizers were served followed by an incredible dinner of fresh razor clam chowder, prime rib over a king crab mixture of fresh vegetables, and pumpkin spice creme brûlée.
 Wow it was 5 star all the way around!

-The first day was planned for two of my guests.
+The first day of wild steelhead fishing was planned for two of my guests.